VeriFIT/mata-comparison/README.md

 ./generate_figs.py ./results/data/smoke-test
 ```

+Note, alternatively try to run `python3 generate_figs.py ./results/data/smoke-test` if the command gives you an error.

 This will generate two figures (in `.png` and `.pdf` format), and five tables (in `.tex` format)
 stored in `./results/data/smoke-test/figs` directory.
 The script also print the five tables
 in human readable to standard output.